nicpenning/Elasti-daddy/Blog Posts/Blog Post #4. Gaining a basic understanding of Elastic Integrations.md

 ![image](https://github.com/nicpenning/Elasti-daddy/assets/5582679/2f7d498f-e94e-40c8-88fd-7987f46cd8ec)

-This will take you to the integration details.
+This will take you to the Integration details.

 ![image](https://github.com/nicpenning/Elasti-daddy/assets/5582679/f004ccb9-ce8a-42f7-bb5c-bb636d7f0ab2)

 1. Overview

+Here you will find a high level overview of what the Microsoft DHCP integration does.

 2. ...

 </details>